Join the PVthin Scientific Council

-- Providing guidance on research and development policy positions
+- Providing guidance on research and development of policy positions

 - Providing a forum to update research groups on regulatory developments in Europe e.g. the Eco-Labeling and Eco-Design Directives